Redesign Required

 The 2023 closure of Skid Row Housing Trust shocked many in Los Angeles and the affordable housing community.
 Once considered a national model of permanent supportive housing (PSH), the Trust was no longer financially sustainable.
 What were the financial and economic challenges that led to its collapse?
 And what can the Trust’s closure teach the sector and its funders about sustainably funding and operating permanent supportive housing?

-A new exclusive report, Redesign Required: Lessons for Permanent Supportive Housing from Skid Row Housing Trust Buildings, details the financial and economic challenges that contributed to the shut down of the Skid Row Housing Trust, and what providers, funders, and government can learn from its closure.
-The report provides a comprehensive economic analysis of the Trust’s buildings, leveraging unprecedented access to the Trust’s leadership and financial records as well as dozens of in-depth interviews with former staff, PSH professionals, and government officials.
+This report provides a comprehensive economic analysis of the Trust’s 29 buildings, leveraging unprecedented access to the Trust’s leadership and financial records as well as dozens of in-depth interviews with former staff, PSH professionals, and government officials.
+Among the findings:

 Presenters: